Best Stocks for Graham-Style Value Investing

 Benjamin Graham is the father of value investing.
 His 1934 book 'Security Analysis' and 1949 'The Intelligent Investor' established the intellectual framework that Warren Buffett, Charlie Munger, Seth Klarman, and generations of successful investors have built upon.
 Graham's central insight was that stocks are not lottery tickets — they represent ownership in real businesses, and a disciplined investor can profit by buying when the market prices a business below its intrinsic value.

-The Graham-inspired preset makes Valuation the dominant pillar at 35% — by far the highest valuation weight of any preset.
+The Graham-inspired preset makes Valuation the dominant pillar at 45% — by far the highest valuation weight of any preset.
 This reflects Graham's obsession with buying cheap: he wanted stocks trading below net current asset value, below book value, at low P/E ratios.
-Risk carries 20%, the highest risk weight of any preset, because Graham understood that the margin of safety comes from avoiding both overvaluation AND financial distress.
+Risk carries 25%, the highest risk weight of any preset, because Graham understood that the margin of safety comes from avoiding both overvaluation AND financial distress.
 A cheap stock that goes bankrupt is no bargain.
-Quality at 20% ensures the companies are fundamentally sound, and Moat at 15% provides some structural protection.
+Quality at 20% ensures the companies are fundamentally sound.
+Moat carries zero weight — Graham, unlike his student Buffett, did not invest on qualitative competitive-advantage stories; he wanted statistical cheapness and balance-sheet safety he could measure.
 Growth receives just 10% — Graham was deeply skeptical of growth projections and preferred to base valuations on proven earnings rather than promises.

 Graham's approach has evolved since the 1930s.
 Pure 'net-net' investing (buying below liquidation value) is nearly impossible in modern markets with efficient pricing and abundant information.
 But the principles endure: discipline over emotion, intrinsic value over market price, and an insistence on margin of safety that protects against both analytical errors and market downturns.
 The stocks below offer the strongest combination of low price, financial safety, and fundamental quality — the intersection where Graham-style investors have historically found their best returns.